 Italy for Kids by Barbara and Michael Pape (Open Road Publishing).
 Real parent-tried advice with sections for Rome, Venice, Verona, Tuscany, Naples & Amalfi, and Milan & Lakes Region.

 Kidookid!
 A Bilingual Family Magazine and Guide to Life with Kids on the Cote d'Azur.
 Child friendly restaurants, the insider information on the tourist attractions, accommodation for families.Contact: firstname.lastname@example.org, www.kidookid.com.

 The Packing Book: Secrets of the Carry-on Traveler by Judith Gilford (Ten Speed Press).
 Has sections devoted to traveling with babies, kids and teens plus lots of other useful information.
 Reader recommendation.

 Paris for Families by Larry and Michael Lain (Interlink Publishing Group).
 Comprehensive; even includes info on short-term apartments and sample letters in French to help you book.

 Paris with Kids by Valerie Gwinner (Open Road).
 A fresh spin on Paris, with all the usual sights, some offbeat ideas, and very useful “side dishes” of kid-friendly restaurants, restrooms, and parks.

-Rick Steves' Europe 101: History and Art for the Traveler by Rick Steves and Gene Openshaw (Avalon Travel Publishing).
+Rick Steves' Europe 101: History and Art for the Traveler by Rick Steves and Gene Openshaw (Avalon Travel).
 Unstuffy history helps kids (and parents!) better understand how different historic events relate to each other.